Introduction

 What RunOlga is, who Olga is, and what Phase 1 delivers.

 RunOlga is a business operating system for leadership teams — one place to run the day-to-day operations of an organization.
-Olga is its embedded AI assistant, bringing chief-of-staff-quality thinking to every leadership seat.
+It organizes six areas of running a business — Vision, People, Data, Issues, Processes, and Traction — and includes Olga, an AI assistant who works alongside every leader as their chief of staff.
 RunOlga is the platform; Olga is its central mechanism for distributing leadership capacity.

 RunOlga is built on a familiar operating model (the EOS / "Traction" approach): a shared vision, the right people in the right seats, a short list of measurables, quarterly priorities, a weekly meeting rhythm, a clear issues process, and documented core processes.
 Olga is the layer that helps every leader work that model.

-How to read these docs: This site describes how RunOlga must behave — its concepts, workflows, and the way leaders interact with Olga.
-Each page is marked Phase 1 (built now) or Roadmap (the fuller vision).
+How to read these docs: This site describes how RunOlga must behave — its concepts, surfaces, and the way leaders interact with Olga.
+Each page is marked Phase 1 (being built now) or Roadmap — Phase 2/3/4/5 (the fuller vision, per the phase map in Scope & roadmap).
 When the product needs to change, change the docs first, agree on the wording, then make the system match.
+The spec-of-record is the Phase 1 PRD (v1.1); Olga's voice is governed by her System Prompt and Sample Interactions.

 The operating model

-RunOlga organizes operations into a small set of connected building blocks — Vision, the Accountability Chart, Priorities and Tasks, Metrics, Issues, Processes, pulse meetings, people reviews, and the Knowledge Base.
-Start with The RunOlga model for how they fit together and which are live in Phase 1.
+RunOlga organizes operations into a small set of connected building blocks — Vision, the Accountability Chart, Priorities and Tasks, Metrics, Issues, Processes, pulse meetings, people reviews, and the Knowledge base.
+Start with The RunOlga model for how the blocks fit together, and The platform for the screens where leaders work them.

 What Olga does in Phase 1

-Phase 1 focuses on four capabilities that let a leadership team run on RunOlga by talking to Olga instead of filling out forms.
+Phase 1 gives Olga four capabilities that let a leadership team run on RunOlga by talking to her instead of filling out forms.

 - Conversational data entry — populate Priorities, Issues, Processes, and Metrics by talking to Olga.
 She collects the required fields and writes nothing until you confirm.